Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems

 \section{Related Work}

 \paragraph{Semantic GP} Semantic-aware approaches in GP aim to control the semantic similarity between offspring and their parent programs \citep{vanneschi2014survey}.
 We focus specifically on methods that, like TSGP, generate new offspring from a single parent program.
 Early approaches indirectly influenced semantics during variation by rejecting offspring based on semantic criteria.
-For example, Semantically Driven Mutation (SDM) prevents the offspring from being semantically identical to the parent \citep{beadle2009semantically}, while Semantic Similarity-based Mutation (SSM) discards offspring that deviate significantly from the parent’s semantics \citep{uy2009semantics}.
-Both approaches increase the performance of GP by consistently producing promising solution candidates.
+For example, Semantically Driven Mutation prevents the offspring from being semantically identical to the parent \citep{beadle2009semantically}, while Semantic Similarity-based Mutation discards offspring that deviate significantly from the parent’s semantics \citep{uy2009semantics}.
+Both approaches increase the performance of GP by consistently producing promising candidate solutions.

 The first semantic operators that directly generate offspring of controlled and weighted semantic similarity were introduced with GSGP \citep{moraglio_geometric_2012}.
-Geometric Semantic Mutation (GSM) creates a new program by appending a program structure to the parent considering the mutation step size $ms$.
+Geometric Semantic Mutation creates a new program by appending a program structure to the parent considering a mutation step size.
 The appended structure consists of two randomly generated programs that are subtracted from each other, ensuring only minor semantic modifications to the parent.
 Due to the efficient implementation suggested by \citep{vanneschi_new_2013}, GSGP could be successfully applied to regression tasks in domains such as pharmacokinetics and financial data analysis \citep{Mcdermott_GSGP_Financial_Data, castelli2013prediction, vanneschi_geometric_2014}.

 However, repeated addition of program structures leads to exponential growth in program size during the search.
 As a result, approaches have been proposed to mitigate this growth: One such approach is GSGP-Red, which simplifies programs by merging repetitive structures and coefficients that occur after applying GSOs \citep{martins2018solving}.
 In contrast, SLIM\_GSGP argues that semantic similarity can be achieved not only by adding randomly generated structures with minimal semantic impact but also by removing them in later stages of the search.
 Therefore, SLIM\_GSGP introduced a new geometric semantic deflation operator that systematically reduces the size of the offspring \citep{vanneschi_slim_gsgp_2024}. \paragraph{Neural Network-Guided Search.} In recent years, neural networks have been proposed as search operators for symbolic regression tasks.
 By using feedback from previous search steps, these search operators generate new programs auto-regressively, token by token.